ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 ## Refactoring

 When rewriting the code to C# and adhering to the 'minitwit_sim_api.py' from session3, we weren't thorough enough when analyzing the specs.
-This resulted in us pushing code to production, which 'seemingly' followed specs from the latter mentioned file.
+This resulted in us pushing code to production, which 'seemingly' followed specs from the aforementioned file.
 After long contemplation on why it didn't work, we took a step back and properly analyzed the api specs.
 Lesson: Do it right the first time.